-In the period 2007-08, the DMA conducted five cycles.
+In the financial periods 2007-2010, the DMA conducted thirteen cycles.
 Although the Act allows for up to nine cycles per year, it has been found to be administratively more effective to undertake only four to six cycles per year.
 This is because a full cycle takes at least six weeks to complete and time must be allowed between cycles for improvements and maintenance.